Sailing at the 1912 Summer Olympics

 Sailing/Yachting is an Olympic sport starting from the Games of the 1st Olympiad (1896 Olympics in Athens, Greece).
 With the exception of 1904 and the canceled 1916 Summer Olympics, sailing has always been included on the Olympic schedule.

 The Sailing program of 1912 consisted of a total of four sailing classes (disciplines).
 For each class two races were scheduled from 19 July 1912 to 22 July 1912 off the coast of Nynäshamn at the Baltic Sea.

 Venue

 When Sweden was assigned to host the 1912 Olympic Games two cities wanted to be the venue for the sailing program.
 Gothenburg and Stockholm.

 Gothenburg claimed that it was a much shorter passage for the oversees entries (about 525 nmi) than it was to Stockholm.
 Stockholm however got the sailing program because of then all Olympic events should be in the same vicinity.
 As specific location Nynäshamn, about 60 km from Stockholm was chosen.

 The Royal Swedish Yacht Club was requested to organize the sailing event.
 Discussions took place whether the races would take place at the same time period of the other Olympic events.
 Finally the decision was taken to hold them just after the other Olympic events.
 Also several other races were organized in conjunction of the Olympic races.

 Course area

-A inner and an outer course was created of the coast of Nynäshamn:
+An inner and an outer course was created of the coast of Nynäshamn: